istio/istio.io/_docs/guides/bookinfo.md

 via the Istio control plane, routing, telemetry collection, and policy enforcement for the application as a whole.

-To start the application, follow the instructions, below, corresponding to your Istio runtime environment.
+To start the application, follow the instructions below corresponding to your Istio runtime environment.

 ### Running on Kubernetes